jekil/awesome-hacking/_pages/index.rst

 - `IDA Sploiter <http://thesprawl.org/projects/ida-sploiter/>`_ - IDA Sploiter is a plugin for Hex-Ray's IDA Pro disassembler designed to enhance IDA's capabilities as an exploit development and vulnerability research tool.
 - `IDAPython <https://github.com/idapython/>`_ - An IDA plugin which makes it possible to write scripts for IDA in the Python programming language.
 - `IDAwasm <https://github.com/fireeye/idawasm>`_ - IDA Pro loader and processor modules for WebAssembly.
+- `IRPMon <https://github.com/MartinDrab/IRPMon>`_ - The goal of the tool is to monitor requests received by selected device objects or kernel drivers.
+The tool is quite similar to IrpTracker but has several enhancements.
+It supports 64-bit versions of Windows (no inline hooks are used, only modifications to driver object structures are performed) and monitors IRP, FastIo, AddDevice, DriverUnload and StartIo requests.
 - `Idaemu <https://github.com/36hours/idaemu>`_ - Is an IDA Pro Plugin, use for emulating code in IDA Pro.
 - `Immunity Debugger <http://debugger.immunityinc.com/>`_ - A powerful new way to write exploits and analyze malware.
 - `JAD <http://varaneckas.com/jad/>`_ - JAD Java Decompiler.